Sunday, July 31, 2011

 The scenes involving bullying are well done.
 We are constantly finding out what a widespread problem bullying is in our schools nowadays.
 The first time Dre and Cheng face off, Dre strikes Cheng in the face and knocks him down, but Cheng immediately, and impressively, springs to his feet.
 This is a kid not to be messed with.
 But Dre is not able to talk to his mother about his problems.
 I found this to be realistic.
 It’s not always easy for kids to talk to their parents about such things.
 If only every bullied kid had someone like Mr. Han who could step in to help and teach.

-In their “lessons” together, Dre hardly feels he could be learning kung fu.
-I especially liked the scene where he realizes what he’s been learning all along (“Everything is kung fu.”)
-The timing in this scene, the music, the acting, everything comes together for powerful effect.
+In their “lessons” together, Dre hardly feels like he could be learning kung fu.
+I especially like the scene where he realizes what he’s been learning all along (“Everything is kung fu.”)
+The timing in this scene, the music, the actingeverything comes together to powerful effect.
 Jackie Chan plays Mr. Han differently from his “usual” roles: He’s older, quieter, and wiser.
 Not to be forgotten, Jaden Smith does a wonderful job as Dre, inheriting his father’s ability to win our sympathy with humor and likeability as he makes a convincing transition throughout the movie.

 Wednesday, July 13, 2011

 Up (2009) is that kind of movie.
 In the Pixar canon, it instantly became my favorite, even though all of the Pixar movies are wonderful.
-None of their films are even mediocre.
 But seeing Up for the first time, I knew I was watching something special.

 How many movies can you think of with an old man as the main character?
 There are some, but not many.
 How many can you think of with a kid who acts like a kid, and isn’t blessed with movie wisdom that marvels adults?
 How many movies feature a dog that acts like a real dog?
 Ever seen a house float away as it’s carried by balloons?